RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

-# Amazon Web Services: Solutions 101
+# Amazon Web Services: Ribbon SBC Solutions 101

 You can create Ribbon SBC configurations quickly, reliably, and without being an expert in cloud or Ribbon SBC by using the AWS CloudFormation templates (CFTs) on [https://github.com/RibbonCommunications/sbc_aws_cloudformation](https://github.com/RibbonCommunications/sbc_aws_cloudformation).